 * means required fields

-* 'Grownups' in this case generally means 'People over 30'.
-Its not a hard fast rule, just a guideline based on my musical history and the typical adult's need for flexible scheduling.
-'Basic' guitar adjustments usually include bridge height and intonation settings, truss rod tension, and personal guidance on performing these setups for yourself in the future.
-More extensive adjustments requiring tools and extended time (such as tailpiece/nut filing or fret dressing/leveling) may require a separate fee.
+'Grownups' is not meant to exclude younger students.
+It is just a guideline based on my musical history and the typical adult's need for flexible scheduling.
+'Basic' (free) guitar adjustments usually include bridge height and intonation settings, truss rod tension, and personal guidance on performing these setups for yourself in the future.
+More extensive adjustments requiring tools and extended time (such as tailpiece/nut filing or fret dressing/leveling) may require a separate and very reasonabel fee.
 The basic fee and lesson time shown is a guideline for the average case.
-For example, if you elect to take only one lesson/month and are putting in significant practice time, longer lessons for a slightly higher fee might be a good choice, in order to cover all the material your are working on.
+For example, if you elect to take only one lesson/month and are putting in significant practice time, longer lessons for a slightly higher fee might be a good choice, to allow time to cover all the material your are working on.
 We can also work out monthly plans.

 Incidentally though everyone learns at their own pace, it is my experience that you should be able to practice 10 or more hours between lessons to ensure you are moving forward.
-The mind may learn quickly, but the body takes more time to train.
-For further reference, 10 hours/week minimum is a realistic goal for more advanced players wanting to make significant progress.
+The mind may learn quickly, but the body takes more time.
+10 hours/week minimum is also a realistic goal for more advanced players wanting to make significant progress.